 The last way to rebuild your credit is to make sure you are paying your bills on time, every time.
 This is the best way to show creditors that you are taking your score seriously and working to improve it.
 Late payments will harm you and may show creditors you are struggling or aren't serious about paying your debts.
 It can be a slow process, but paying your bills on time can help to improve your score over time.

-If you have questions about improving your credit score, contact the experts at Adam Alexander Attorney today!
+If you have questions about improving your credit score, contact Adam Alexander today!